-The have an active Facebook group that can help you if you need support.
+They have an active Facebook group that can help you if you need support.
 These are active transcribers and workers at CastingWords.
-I have gotten a few problems fixed and questions answered by contacting support at firstname.lastname@example.org, in a timely matter.
+I have gotten a few problems fixed and questions answered by contacting support at email@example.com, in a timely matter.

 My Final Opinion of CastingWords

 Is CastingWords a scam?
 No, it is not a scam.
 They pay and weekly too.
-If you are a detailed oriented person with good typing skills, good written English skills, and a keen ear, transcribing is right up your alley.
+If you are a detailed oriented person with excellent typing skills, good written English skills, and a keen ear, transcribing is right up your alley.
 As I feel the rules are rather lengthy and complicated for an average individual, but I’m not excluding them either.
-It is hard to attain a grade of 9 here, and is probably the most controversial subject related to CastingWords, as many opinions on the internet think that it’s rigged, so you don’t get a grade of 9 hardly ever.
+It is hard to attain a grade of 9 here and is probably the most controversial subject related to CastingWords, as many opinions on the internet think that it’s rigged, so you don’t get a grade of 9 hardly ever.
 I support this theory, that getting a score of 9 is very very hard.
 I only did it once because the job I had was just intro music, with no words.
 So all I had to put was [music].
 So expect to get 7’s and 8’s and maybe a miracle 9 once in awhile.
 But other than that it’s not a bad way to pull in extra money.

 CastingWords at a Glance…